 The regional growth strategies legislation identifies provincial goals which encourage an integrated sustainability perspective.
 A main objective is to avoid urban sprawl which is consistent with local government action on climate change.

 Looking at regional growth planning with a holistic sustainability lens enables a region to more clearly identify and address the links between land use and other regional development influences such as jobs and the economy.
-A number of regions in the province are beginning to better link land use decision making and economic development.
 Engaging the business community including the Chambers of Commerce and the Urban Development Institute as well as other stakeholder groups such as Tourism Associations in addition to consulting with the Ministry of Jobs, Tourism and Skills Training can help with identifying economic opportunities in different regions.

 A RGS must also address housing, transportation, regional services, parks and natural areas, economic development and greenhouse gas emissions reduction and it can also deal with other interests.
 Some regions will undertake an RGS to focus on urban containment.
 Others may choose to focus on how critical regional issues, such as the water supply, air quality, and/or transportation management link to growth management more broadly.